Terascale-All-sensing-Research-Studio/3D-Proxies-for-Broken-Objects/README.md

 Once you have docker installed, just run the docker activation script.

 ```
-# Lauch the environment with an interactive terminal
+# Launch the environment with an interactive terminal
 ./activate_docker.bash

 # cd back to the working directory (you should be back in the repo)